-I don’t know about you but I’m sick and tired of reading those low-quality articles about beard growth supplements.
+I don’t know about you, but I’m sick and tired of reading those low-quality articles about beard growth supplements.

-There are dozens of proven supplements that can increase beard growth rate naturally – and very clear research to prove it – but the people talking about beard health and growth in general are utterly clueless about what it actually takes to trigger hair growth in the facial area.
+There are dozens of proven supplements that can increase beard growth rate naturally – and clear research to show it – but the people talking about beard health and growth, in general, are utterly clueless about what it takes to trigger hair growth in the facial area.

-First and foremost, the people saying bogus like: “there are no known beard growth supplements”, don’t often even understand how and what hormones trigger facial hair growth.
+First and foremost, the people saying bogus like: “there are no known beard growth supplements,” don’t often even understand how and what hormones trigger facial hair growth.

-Here’s some cold hard facts;
+Here are some cold hard facts;

-- Aside from the beard growth hormones (testosterone and DHT) you also need certain micronutrients (vitamins and minerals) to actually grow the hair from the follicles, which is why vitamins are often sold as beard pills.
+- Aside from the beard growth hormones (testosterone and DHT) you also need certain micronutrients (vitamins and minerals) to grow the hair from the follicles, which is why vitamins are often sold as beard pills.

-- There are scientifically proven compounds that can increase testosterone and DHT levels naturally, and since the increased level of these hormones is directly correlated with increased beard growth rate, these are literally “beard supplements”.
+- There are scientifically proven compounds that can increase testosterone and DHT levels naturally, and since the increased level of these hormones is directly correlated with increased beard growth rate, these are literally “beard supplements.”

 1. Mucuna Pruriens